Published: May 19th, 2020 at 08:05 AM PST | Updated: June 11th, 2020 at 2:17 PM PST

 By now, everyone has heard of PPP loan program under the CARES Act.
 However, not all companies qualify for this loan, and given the changes in the “good faith” certification requirement, not all companies are comfortable with obtaining PPP.
 However, not very many are aware of a relatively new loan called the Main Street Loan.
 Companies that had good financial standing prior to COVID-19 should explore this loan.

 On April 9, 2020, the Federal Reserve Board and the Treasury Department announced the establishment of the Main Street Lending Program to help facilitate roughly $600 billion in financing to small and mid-sized businesses, including not-for-profit organizations.
-The primary objective of the Main Street Lending Program is to promote liquidity in the lending market for small to medium-sized businesses through four-year loans with favorable terms and an extended payment plan.
+The primary objective of the Main Street Lending Program is to promote liquidity in the lending market for small to medium-sized businesses through five-year loans with favorable terms and an extended payment plan.
 Following the announcement on April 9, the Federal Reserve issued additional details and terms on April 30, 2020.
+Prior to the launch of the program the Fed enacted a number of changes, announced June 8, to make the program more accessible for smaller businesses.

 Now, is the Main Street Lending Program a feasible option for your business?
 It’s time to find out.